RapidCoders/Coding-Practice/DAY_19/README.md

 ```
 **Author: Suyash**

-# Q.3 Write a C Program to check if number is Harshad number or not.
+# Q.3 Write a Program to check if number is Harshad number or not.
 ```
 Input : num = 21
 Output : True

+it is divisible by its own sum (1+2) of its digit(2,1)

+So it is Harshad's Number

 Input : num = 31
 Output : False
 ```